Existing customer? Login

 What is Less Than Truckload (LTL) Shipping?

-When what you’re sending is too large for the mail, but it’s too small to fill a whole truck, it’s called a ‘less than truckload’ shipment, or LTL.
+When what you’re sending is too large for the mail, but it’s too small to fill a whole truck, it’s called a ‘less than truckload’ freight shipment or LTL freight.
 These loads leave a lot of wasted space in trucks.
-Carriers don’t like shipping small loads ‘empty miles’.

 Every year, the market in the United States alone for less than truckload (LTL) shipping is worth more than $86 billion.

-It’s not cost effective, so they’ll often ship several LTL shipments together.
-It’s environmentally and economically savvy — for both the carriers and the shippers, who benefit from consolidating their freight with loads from other companies.
+LTL freight shipments are environmentally and economically savvy — for both the carriers and the shippers, who benefit from consolidating their freight with loads from other companies.
 They only pay for the weight of their goods and the space they take up in the truck.
 It also helps them keep warehouse stocks at manageable levels.

 So what difference does it make to the shippers whether they use less than truckload or full truckload shipping?

 Lower costs – One of the great things about LTL shipping is that it’s more affordable.
+LTL carriers consolidate multiple small shipments to maximize efficiency and reduce costs.
 Since you don’t have to reserve space on the entire truck, the cost will be far less expensive.
-Sending your goods in smaller loads (partial shipments) along with good from other companies reduces the overall costs of shipping.
+Sending your goods in smaller loads (partial shipments) along with goods from other companies reduces the overall costs of shipping.

 Security – When they don’t have enough goods to take up the space of a full truckload, shippers will sometimes turn to parcel services to deliver their goods.
 Unfortunately, parcel services don’t provide the same security as less than truckload shipping.

-Flexibility – LTL shipping is a lot more flexibility for both pick up and delivery, it allows you to transport small loads quickly instead of waiting until you have a full truckload.
+Flexibility – LTL shipping offers a lot more flexibility for both pick up and delivery, it allows you to transport small loads quickly instead of waiting until you have a full truckload.

 Tracking – You can easily see the status of your freight with tracking and tracing options.
 Customers can also keep an eye on their shipments.

-On the other hand, there are some disadvantages to using LTL freight shipping as a shipper.
+On the other hand, there are some disadvantages to using an LTL shipment as a shipper.

-▶️ Can take longer – It can take significantly longer for your goods to arrive.
+▶️ Can take longer – One of the disadvantages of an LTL shipment is that it can take significantly longer for your goods to arrive.
 After all, the same truck has to stop at many different addresses to drop off other people’s goods along the way.

 ▶️ Less secure than FTL shipping – Although less than truckload shipping is much safer than parcel services, it isn’t as secure as full truckload shipping.
 With full truckload shipping, there’s only one instance of loading and unloading.